"Ye Shall Not See It"

 Luke 10:11 Even the dust clinging to us out of your city, we shake off against you!
 Yet know this, that the kingdom of God has drawn near to you!

 Yes, but the question is, which generation was Jesus referring to?
 The generation He was talking to, or the generation He was talking about?
 There is very convincing linguistic evidence that Jesus was referring to the generation he was talking about.
-For more information regarding this, see the chapter entitled "What Does 'This Generation' Mean?" in A Scriptural Critique of Full Preterism.
+For more information regarding this, see "Did Jesus Wrongly Predict a First Century Return in Matthew 24:34?"

 Conclusion

-Jesus told his disciples that they would not see even one of the days of the Son of Man.
+Jesus told his disciples that they would not see even one of the days of the Son of Man, referring to his Second Coming.
 When Luke 9:27 and Matthew 24:34 are interpreted according to sound grammatical and hermeneutic principles, we see that they do not contradict this statement at all.

 Rusty Entrekin

-Copyright 2001, Marshall "Rusty" Entrekin" This article may be reproduced and distributed freely, provided this copyright notice remains intact and the contents remain complete and unaltered.
+Copyright 2001, 2010 Marshall "Rusty" Entrekin" This article may be reproduced and distributed freely, provided this copyright notice remains intact, the contents remain complete and unaltered, and a link to the website is provided so that readers my look for the latest updates.